 Kosher salt and black pepper: If using fine salt, you should reduce the amount you use.
 A teaspoon of kosher salt weighs less than a teaspoon of regular salt.

 Dried thyme: Make sure it’s fresh.
-Spices are delicious and healthy, but a stale spice can easily ruin a dish!
+Spices are delicious, but a stale spice can easily ruin a dish.

 Chopped parsley: I use it mostly for garnish.
 It’s optional.

 How to make honey glazed carrots